thaicuc/the-importance-of-living/contents/11-find-thyself-chuangtse.md

-No perfectionism, no straining after the unattainable, no postulating of the unknowable; but taking poor, mortal human nature as it is, how shall we organize our life that we can work peacefully, endure nobly and live happily?
+No perfectionism, no straining after the unattainable, no postulating of the unknowable; but taking poor, mortal human nature as it is, how shall we organize our life that we can work peacefully, endure nobly, and live happily?

 Who are we?
 That is the first question.
 It is a question almost impossible to answer.
 But we all agree that the busy self occupied in our daily activities is